mautic/developer-documentation-new/docs/design/labelling.rst

 Approve
 ^^^^^^^

-Indicates the user agrees.
+Indicates the User agrees.
 In a business process, typically initiates the next step.

 Compare Reject.